ryanmclake/CH4castR/README.md

 ## Run Data Compiling Script
 1. You can either source the <i>01_Data_Compile.R</i> script or run through it incrementally.

-### This script is setting up a few more configuarions to execute a forecast.
+### This script is setting up a few more configurations to execute a forecast.
 This includes:
 Getting default packages
 ``` r
 # Download packages